 I listen to a lot but my favorites would probably be:

 I WATCH MOVIES AND KDRAMAS

 Aside from reading books, which I barely do these days, I watch.
-I always try to sympathize with the characters and try to put myself in their shoes then try to write down my thoughts about it.
+I always feel this empathy towards the characters, and I try to put myself in their shoes then try to write down my thoughts about it.
 Sometimes, I also write the lines I like the most.

-I just finished watching While You Were Sleeping Last Night and I found myself writing this down: all those choices you made in the past, marked its place to the future (of course, this will be part of my upcoming review)
+I just finished watching While You Were Sleeping last night and I found myself writing this down: all those choices you made in the past, marked its place to the future.

 I love tearjerkers like Armageddon, The Pursuit of Happyness, Collateral Beauty, Dead Poets Society and mind-blowing films like The Mist, The Inception, and The Eternal Sunshine of the Spotless Mind.
 There’s just a lot, really.
 These are just a few things that I could instantly think of.